 And after the exercises, she calls her daughter in Pensacola, Florida, to tell her the same thing she does every morning—she’s made it through another night.

 According to a United Nations report, there are now more than 900 million people in the world over the age of 60.
-The current oldest human alive is Violet Mosses Browne, at age 117.
+The current oldest human alive is Violet Brown, at age 117.
 The oldest person to ever live in history (on record using a Western calendar’s measurement of time) was Jeanne Louise Calment, who lived to be 122 years old.
 That’s 22 whole years on Perky, and a whole lifetime on me.
 While that’s impressive, the real marvel is that humans are living to be older than originally thought possible—a trend some doctors believe will continue.

 Today, Perky being 100 is not necessarily normal.
 But it’s also not that shocking.